Working with Sensory Sensitivities in a Tattoo Studio

 🪑 3.
 Breaks Are Normal.
 Regulation Is Welcome.

 📝 4.
-Intake Forms Can Include Access Needs
+Intake Can Include Access Needs

 ⚠️ 5.
 The Goal Is Safety, Not Endurance